J-81/GeneLab_Data_Processing-1/Bisulfite-sequencing/GL-DPPD-XXXX.md

 ```

 ### If RRBS with MspI digestion
-Note that if the library preparation was non-directional, we need to also add `--non_directional` to this command (whether single-end or paired-end).
+Note that if the library preparation was non-directional, the `--non_directional` flag needs to be added to this command (whether single-end or paired-end).

 **Single-end example**